Cameroon's Eric Choupo-Moting wins first career title with PSG | Goal.com

 Cameroon forward Eric Choupo-Moting has secured his first career title on Sunday following PSG's French Ligue 1 triumph.

-After back-to-back defeats delayed their title party, Lille's stalemate earlier on Sunday sealed the Parisians' league title, however, Kylian Mbappe's hat-trick later in the day returned the Parc des Princes outfit back to winning ways with their first victory since April 3.
+After back-to-back defeats delayed their title party, Lille's stalemate earlier on Sunday sealed the Parisians' 2018-19 league success, however, Kylian Mbappe's hat-trick later in the day returned the Parc des Princes outfit back to winning ways with their first victory since April 3.

 A 3-1 win over Monaco on Sunday evening started the celebrations in the Parc des Princes but Choupo-Moting was not among the 15-man squad called up by Thomas Tuchel.